GUIDELINES FOR ASAO SESSION ORGANIZERS AND PARTICIPANTS

 The presence of seven participants with precirculated papers is required for full Symposium status.
 A list of participants, paper titles, and copies of the first and last pages of their papers must be sent to the Program Coordinator by the November 1 deadline (see Timetable).
 Sessions that do not meet these criteria by the November 1 deadline will appear on the Program of the Annual Meeting as Informal Sessions or Working Sessions, according to their level of preparedness as judged by the Program Coordinator.

 1) Submit the required information about your session to the Program Coordinator by the March 20, August 20, and November 1 deadlines.
 (See Timetable for Session Organizers and Participants.)
+Please note that organizers must be active ASAO members in the year that they propose a session and in all years in which they act as organizers or co-organizers.
+Instructions and forms for joining ASAO, or renewing membership, can be found on the membership page of this website.

 2) Assist any Pacific Islands scholars who are interested in applying for support from the Pacific Islands Scholars Fund.
 (See PISF Guidelines.)